AMD FX: Features

 Unlike the majority of their Intel counterparts, FX chips offered no integrated graphics, a feature reserved for AMD's APU line of processors.

 Both Zambezi and Vishera used a module design containing two cores on one module.

 Reception

 Upon launch, the FX series was met with criticism from reviewers.
 Due to multiple cores sharing common resources, most tasks were substantially slower on the FX lineup than the Intel Sandy Bridge equivalent.
 In many single-threaded applications, it was worse than the previous generation of Phenom II microprocessors.
 The power consumption of the lineup, while not as poor as the Phenom II generation, was still worse than what Intel was providing at the time.
 The Piledriver-based FX refresh in 2012 generally improved performance across the board by increasing clock speeds at similar power consumption levels, but Intel's Ivy Bridge architecture was available and provided much better performance per watt and total performance to consumers.
 With AMD only being responsible for 20% of consumer CPU sales in 2016, Intel continued to gain market share in the industry during the lifespan of the FX series.

+In 2015, AMD was accused of falsely advertising the core count of its FX lineup.
+The claim stated that every two cores shared one of multiple resources such as—but not limited to—the FPU (i.e two-core CPUs have one FPU, four-core CPUs have two FPUs, and eight-core CPUs have four FPUs).
+The company settled out-of-court and voluntarily paid out $12.1 million to California residents who bought a high-end FX chip.